Allergic Reaction To Laundry Detergent - What Should I Do?

 Basically, what I learned is that you need to steer clear of dyes and perfumes, which are the two most common ingredients which can cause an allergic reaction to laundry detergent.
 Therefore, I have compiled a list of

 hypoallergenic laundry detergents, sharing which brands actually make products free of these dyes and perfumes for people like us that need them.
 It even has links to reviews from other readers, where available, sharing how the product worked for them.
-After all, there is no point in buying a product to keep you from having an allergic reaction, only to have it not actually wash your clothes well.

 I've also learned that people are allergic to slightly different things, as you can see since your husband and you have different allergic responses to different detergents.
 You didn't say whether you had tried the dye and perfume free versions of these detergents above or not, but I am guessing you haven't.
 The reason being is that a couple of the detergent you listed don't actually even have a scent free version you could try, like Gain or Xtra, for example.